rosesause0/bedrockpairity/README.md

 - music disk hopper jukebox
 - all entites blink

-Things that would be hell to implement
+## Things that would be hell to implement
 - cross platform play

-Things that would be cool as their own mod
+## Things that would be cool as their own mod
+### this is just for me to log ideas, no promises
 - brewing potions in a cauldron